lily-soetebier/517-Soetebier-Avatar-the-Last-Airbender-in-Concert/README.md

 ## What is _Avatar the Last Airbender: **Live in Concert**_?
+![A poster for Avatar the Last Airbender live in concert featuring Aang floating in the sunset colored sky][atla-concert-poster]
 [_Avatar the Last Airbender: Live in Concert_][atla-concert] was a multimodal experience.
 A small chamber orchestra performed selections from the soundtrack in real time with scenes from the show.
 What made this concert experience truly special is that despite the show's release 20 years ago, the only soundtrack widly avaiable is for the first "book" or season of the show, while the concert included selections from the other two books as well.

 ### The Logisitcs